marcoverpas/Italy-SFC-Model/README.md

   <img src="https://raw.githubusercontent.com/marcoverpas/figures/main/fig_2_ita_big.png" alt="fig 2 ITA">
 </p>

-The model baseline is ready.
+The definition of the model baseline is complete.
 Before we move to alternative scenarios, additional diagrams and tables can be created.

 ### 5_Additional_diagrams_and_tables

-[work in progress] 🛠️
+One may want to double-check whther the model reamins consistent when it is simulated out of sample.
+This can be done in two ways.
+The first is to modify slighly the code used in [Section 2](#2_Accouting_tables) to create the accounting matrices.
+All it takes is to replace `S_modelData` with `S_model$simulation` as path for each model variables.

 ### 6_Experiments